pnxuantruong/Games/README.md

 # Games

-This reposity contains 1 game:
+This reposity contains 2 games:
   1. Can you dodge it ?
 (Built with Unity Engine)
+  2. Snake Game (Built with SDL)